Fed's Williams urges U.S. central bank to stay on track with rate rises

 “I don’t see a looming global crisis,” Williams said, adding that he continues to think China will avoid a hard landing.

-Two Fed policymakers signaled last week that another rate increase could come as early as the Fed’s next meeting on April 26-27.
+Two Fed policymakers signaled last week that another rate increase could come as early as at the next meeting of the U.S. central bank on April 26-27.

 However, lackluster consumer spending and inflation data on Monday curbed investor bets on when the next rate rise will be.